-Join Joseph Labrecque for an in-depth discussion in this video Timekeeping and detecting game over, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video Timekeeping and detecting game over, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 - Someone playing this game could gather…all collectibles without any problem…as we now have things.…Let's push the challenge by adding…a countdown timer to the system.…We'll also employ some end game detection…and provide the ability for the player to play again.…So, opening up our actions panel,…right up top here, we're going to create…a new variable called var gametime.…This is going to be the allowed time in the game.…I'm only going to set it for ten seconds in this example,…so we can see it end rather quickly.…Down in our Tick, so long as the…game is in the playing state,…we want to go and check time to…see if we should end the game or not.…